Uniform exponent bounds on the number of primitive extensions of number fields: Preliminaries

 \subsubsection{Lattice point enumeration}

 The bulk of our bounds on number fields will rely on estimates for (in fact, only upper bounds on) the number of lattice points inside boxes of bounded height inside Minkowski space, i.e. those lattice points $\alpha$ satisfying $\| \alpha \| \leq H$ for some $H$.
-Uniform versions of these bounds follow from the very general work of Malikiosis \cite{Malikiosis}.
-His work provides completely explicit estimates, which we record in a somewhat weaker form that is slightly simpler for our purposes.
+This follows from classical work of Blichfeldt \cite{Blichfeldt}, a proof of which may be found in \cite[Section 3]{FraczykHarcosMaga}.